-This Whitstable guide is filled with the best things to do in Whitstable, from walking along the seafront, delicious oysters to Instagram worthy candy coloured beach huts.
-A day trip to Whitstable has all the making of relaxing day by the sea.
+Looking for the best things to do in Whitstable?
+This guide is filled with the top activities and sights in Whitstable, from walking along the seafront, delicious oysters to Instagram worthy candy-coloured beach huts.
+A Whitstable day trip has all the makings of a relaxing day by the sea.

 Whitstable is a coastal town famous for its native oysters, but there is so much to discover in this quirky Kent seaside town.

-With direct trains from London taking 70 minutes, this makes Whitstable the perfect day trip from London, plus it's a massive a foodie destination too.
+With direct trains from London taking only 70 minutes, this makes Whitstable the perfect beach trip from London.
+Plus it’s a massive foodie destination too.

 The facade of Wheelers Oysters bar on Instagram made me visit Whitstable, but the friendly smiling locals and calming pebble beachfront makes me want to return for more of this quaint British seaside town.
-Plus bring friends!
+And next time, I’ll bring friends!

 I would be lying if I said that I wanted to explore more of the English seaside towns and their pebbly beaches.

-But at after seeing the picturesque pink facade of the Wheelers oyster bar on Instagram.
-I caved you guys.
+But after seeing the picturesque pink facade of the Wheelers oyster bar on Instagram, I caved you guys.

 And I tell you my FOMO was at fever pitch with wanting to visit this place and visit I did.

 And I can say that a day trip from London to Whitstable was worth the ‘hype’.
-And this is from a girl that side-eyes most thing she sees on Instagram.
+And this is from a girl that side-eyes most things she sees on Instagram.

 So first, let me break down what to expect when visiting Whitstable on a day trip.